KKarol01/FreeListAllocator/README.md

 # Free list allocator
 Uses in-memory headers and linked list for free blocks.
 Aligned to alignof(max_align_t).
-Doesn't support allocations with alignment greater than 8.
+Doesn't support allocations with alignment greater than that.
 Doesn't free the pool's memory on instance destruction.

 ## How to use: